openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/xai.rst

 For instance segmentation networks the following algorithm is used to generate saliency maps:

-- **MaskRCNNExplainAlgo​** - in this approach the predicted object masks are combined and aggregated per class.
+- **MaskRCNNExplainAlgo​** - in this approach the predicted object masks are combined and aggregated per class to generate the saliency maps for each class.

 .. tab-set::